 Introduction

 Dr Jian Guan serves as the Chief Scientist at The cGP Lab.
-She is also an Honorary Associate Professor in the Department of Pharmacology and Clinical Pharmacology at the Faculty of Medical and Health Sciences, University of Auckland, New Zealand's highest ranking university.
+She is also an Honorary Associate Professor in the Department of Pharmacology and Clinical Pharmacology at the University of Auckland, New Zealand's highest ranking university.

-With an esteemed career spanning numerous collaborations—including with Professor Sir Peter Gluckman, former Principal Science Adviser to the Prime Minister—Jian has published 80 research papers, 34 of which have been cited over 34 times.
+With an esteemed career spanning numerous collaborations—including with Professor Sir Peter Gluckman, former Principal Science Adviser to the Prime Minister, Jian has published more than 80 high impact peer-reviewed research papers.
+Jian's publications can be downloaded HERE.

-Her academic research career primarily focused on the pharmaceutical and nutraceutical development of IGF-1-derived small peptides for treating neurodevelopmental, cerebral vascular and metabolic diseases.
+Her academic research career primarily focused on the pharmaceutical and nutraceutical development of cGP and related molecules for treating neurodevelopmental, cerebral vascular and metabolic diseases.
+She was instrumental in the pre-clinical development of the world's only FDA-approved drug for Rett Syndrome, a synthetic analogue of cGP called Trofinetide.

 A recent breakthrough in identifying natural cGP in food sources resulted in the development of a standardised cGP food ingredient called cGP-PRo® for human health applications.